BSharmi/DPM-LGCP/README.md

 ### Simulation case study –
 •	Three 1D non-homogeneous Poisson processes with Log-Gaussian intensity were generated.
 Next, binding site locations of twenty transcription factors were simulated by drawing independent samples from these non-homogeneous Poisson processes.
 In Figure 1A, the solid curves denote the true intensities.
 •	Using the simulated binding site locations, we applied the clustering algorithm.
 The TFs were randomly assigned to any cluster at initializations.
-The results are shown after ten iterations – o	initial error rate: 0.39 o	estimation error rate: 0 o	overall true marginal likelihood: 76.73 o	overall estimated marginal likelihood: 76.73 o	true marginal likelihood per cluster: 27.27, 14.95, 34.49 o	estimated marginal likelihood per cluster: 27.27, 14.95, 34.49
+The results are shown after ten iterations –
+  - initial error rate: 0.39
+  - estimation error rate: 0
+  - overall true marginal likelihood: 76.73
+  - overall estimated marginal likelihood: 76.73
+  -	true marginal likelihood per cluster: 27.27, 14.95, 34.49
+  -	estimated marginal likelihood per cluster: 27.27, 14.95, 34.49

 ### Clustering on real data
 1. Set working directory in R to the path up to the Real directory in LGCP package.
 E.g. -